Anatomical terms of location: Elongated organisms

 In organisms that maintain a constant shape and have one dimension longer than the other, at least two directional terms can be used.
 The long or longitudinal axis is defined by points at the opposite ends of the organism.
 Similarly, a perpendicular transverse axis can be defined by points on opposite sides of the organism.
 There is typically no basis for the definition of a third axis.
 Usually such organisms are planktonic (free-swimming) protists, and are nearly always viewed on microscope slides, where they appear essentially two-dimensional.
 In some cases a third axis can be defined, particularly where a non-terminal cytostome or other unique structure is present.

 Some elongated protists have distinctive ends of the body.
 In such organisms, the end with a mouth (or equivalent structure, such as the cytostome in Paramecium or Stentor), or the end that usually points in the direction of the organism's locomotion (such as the end with the flagellum in Euglena), is normally designated as the anterior end.
 The opposite end then becomes the posterior end.
 Properly, this terminology would apply only to an organism that is always planktonic (not normally attached to a surface), although the term can also be applied to one that is sessile (normally attached to a surface).

-Organisms that are attached to a substrate, such as sponges, animal-like protists also have distinctive ends.
+Organisms that are attached to a substrate, such as sponges and animal-like protists also have distinctive ends.
 The part of the organism attached to the substrate is usually referred to as the basal end (from Latin basis 'support/foundation'), whereas the end furthest from the attachment is referred to as the apical end (from Latin apex 'peak/tip').

 Radially symmetrical organisms

-Radially symmetrical organisms include those in the group Radiata – primarily jellyfish, sea anemones and corals and the comb jellies.
-Adult echinoderms, such as starfish, sea urchins, sea cucumbers and others are also included, since they are pentaradial, meaning they have five discrete rotational symmetry.
+Radially symmetrical organisms include those in the group Radiata – primarily Cnidarians (jellyfish, sea anemones and corals, and the comb jellies).
+Adult echinoderms, such as starfish, sea urchins, sea cucumbers and others are also included, since they have a pentamerous symmetry having five discrete symmetric parts arranged around a central axis.
 Echinoderm larvae are not included, since they are bilaterally symmetrical.
-Radially symmetrical organisms always have one distinctive axis.